 How we think and act in any given situation has great influence over how we experience life.
 Yet, we often believe that things are just the way they are.
 Our thoughts seem fixed, real or correct and our behavior, necessary or expected.
 What if our thoughts and behavior were choices, though?
-If we could alter some of the most basic ways we operate, we might start to see things differently.
-This approach to therapy allows us to learn specific skills that alter our natural and repetitive patterns in the moment they arise, where radical change can take hold.
+If we could alter some of the most basic ways we operate, we might see things differently.
+This approach teaches specific skills to change our natural and repetitive patterns in the moments they show up.

 Solution-Focused or Brief Therapy

 This psychological perspective encourages viewing ourselves as a “whole” greater than the sum of our parts.
 It values self-exploration and says that human beings have a remarkable capacity for self-healing.
-Therapists are encouraged to care in deep and genuine ways, act authentically, and relate to our patients’ feelings and experience as if they were our own.
+Therapists who practice from this lens care in deep and genuine ways, act authentically, and relate to our patients’ feelings and experience as if they were our own.

 This field of human study focuses on how our strengths can lead us to thrive.
 Its main premise is that we all want to live meaningful lives, develop what’s best within us and optimize our experience.